Rock climbing, retail, restaurant coming to State Theatre

 “I intend to have all three available at the State theatre,” Allen said.

-His operation will start with bouldering, in which climbers will scale a 16-foot-tall wall with no rope and foot-and-half-thick floor padding underneath.
+His operation will start with bouldering, in which climbers will scale a 16-foot-tall wall with no rope and a foot-and-half-thick padded floor underneath.
 Allen said he hopes to have that portion operational by mid-December.
-The facility will then expand into the stage area, where the ceilings are 50 feet high and conducive for climbing with ropes, he added.
+The facility will then expand into the stage area, where the ceilings are 50 feet high and conducive to climbing with ropes, he added.

 “I’ll be settling into the business in the next couple of days and will be working there full time until it opens,” Allen said, adding, “It’s pretty cool to be building in old town Culpeper.”